syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/troubleshooting.md

 <tr>
 <th style="font-size:14px" width="100px">Solution</th>
 <td>
-Ensure that upon NuGet package installation and building, the 'runtimes' folder is automatically copied.
+Ensure that the runtimes folder is copied properly to bin folder of the application from NuGet package location.
 <br/><br/>
 Please refer to the below screenshot,
 <br/><br/>